Aarhus University Seal

 A Danish state scholarship is usually a combination of a full or partly tuition waiver and a monthly scholarship towards living expenses.

 Please be aware that the scholarship may not cover all your living expenses in Denmark, and that you may have to supplement your monthly scholarship with your own savings, a students loan from your home country or a student job.
-Especially at the beginning of you stay in Denmark, you should expect additional settling-in-costs in terms of paying a deposit for your room, buying some furniture, a bicycle or bus card, etc.
+Especially at the beginning of your stay in Denmark, you should expect additional settling-in-costs in terms of paying a deposit for your room, buying some furniture, a bicycle or bus card, etc.

 Aarhus University is not able to grant you any further financial assistance.